svv232/Pwnable.kr/README.md

-Soully built to track my progress on pwnable.kr.
+Built to track my progress on pwnable.kr.
 Tooling Used
 - gdb on local box
 - binary ninja